aa-abhinavacharya/MySQL_For_Advanced_Ecommerce_Data_Analysis/README.md

 ![Alt text](https://github.com/aa-abhinavacharya/MySQL_For_Advanced_Ecommerce_Data_Analysis/blob/main/solution7.JPG)

+Conclusion from QUESTION 7 result:-

+The Custom Lander outperforms the Homepage across the entire conversion funnel, with higher conversion rates at each stage, particularly from landing page to product view and from MR Fuzzy to cart.
+This suggests that users coming from the custom landing page are more likely to continue through the purchase journey.
+The Homepage performs weaker, especially in the transition from shipping to billing.

 QUESTION 8 :-  I’d love for you to **quantify the impact of our billing test**, as well.
 Please analyze the lift generated from the test (Sep 10 – Nov 10), in terms of **revenue per billing page session**, and then pull the number of billing page sessions for the past month to understand monthly impact.

 ```sql